Bill Sarpalius: Biography

-Sarpalius was born in Los Angeles, California.
-As a young boy, he, his two younger brothers, and their mother were homeless in Houston, Texas.
+Born in Los Angeles, Sarpalius experienced homelessness as a young boy in Houston, along with his mother and two younger brothers.
 In 1961, when he was thirteen, he and his brothers were placed at Cal Farley's Boys Ranch near Amarillo.
 By the time he was nineteen, Sarpalius was the state president of the Future Farmers of America.

-He first attended Clarendon College in Clarendon in Donley County.
+He first attended Clarendon College in Clarendon, Texas.
 He subsequently received a Bachelor of Science degree in agribusiness from Texas Tech University in Lubbock, from which he was later named a distinguished alumnus.
 In 1972, Sarpalius was hired by Cal Farley's Ranch as a vocational agriculture teacher at the school.
 In 1978, he left the ranch to return to school and received an M.B.A. from West Texas State University in Canyon, Texas.
 He then launched a career in agribusiness.
-He has a son, David William Sarpalius, from a former marriage.
-Sarpalius is Roman Catholic and affiliated with Lions International.